open-feature/java-sdk/README.md

 ### Providers:

 To develop a provider, you need to create a new project and include the OpenFeature SDK as a dependency.
-This can be a new repository or included in an existing contrib repository available under the OpenFeature organization.
+This can be a new repository or included in [the existing contrib repository](https://github.com/open-feature/java-sdk-contrib) available under the OpenFeature organization.
 Finally, you’ll then need to write the provider itself.
-In most languages, this can be accomplished by implementing the provider interface exported by the OpenFeature SDK.
+This can be accomplished by implementing the `FeatureProvider` interface exported by the OpenFeature SDK.

 ```java
 public class MyProvider implements FeatureProvider {